 On the far west of Brittany, the Crozon Peninsula offers forests and forts aplenty as well as some beautiful coastal scenery.
 The area has dozens of picturesque beaches for you to explore, some only accessible on foot or at low tide.

 La Plage de Kersiguénou is an impressive expanse of sandy beach as is La Plage de Lostmarc’h just a little further south.
-If you do not mind traversing a rather poor pathway, I would definitely recommend a trip down to La Plage de l’île Vierge; a secluded picturesque gem of a beach where you could be forgiven that you were in the Mediterranean or Caribbean rather than Brittany.
+If you do not mind traversing a rather poor pathway, I would definitely recommend a trip down to La Plage de l’île Vierge; a secluded picturesque gem of a beach where you could be forgiven for thinking that you were in the Mediterranean or Caribbean rather than Brittany.

 Heading back east along the southern part of the peninsula, the oft-photographed beach at Morgat offers over a mile (1.5km) of soft, white sand that children and grown-ups will love.
 A few miles east is Raguénez and another sweeping sandy beach, La Plage d’Aber.
 The footpaths here give you a great view of Douarnenez Bay and the Île d’Aber.
 This small island is accessible on foot at low tide and is home to an abandoned 19th century fort.